 He said the reverse was the case in Nigeria.

-The Bill will now be sent to the Senate for concurrence and to the President for assent.Use the comment section below for related enquiries and I will reply as soon as possible.
-Don't forget to also subscribe to our free email updates as Instructed below and you will never miss out on any updates henceforth
+The Bill will now be sent to the Senate for concurrence and to the President for assent.Use the comment section below for related comments/enquiries.
+Don't forget to also subscribe to our free email updates as Instructed below in order not to miss out on subsequent updates.